DonaldWhyte/high-performance-data-processing-in-python/contents.md

 [NEXT]
 <!-- .slide: data-background="images/intro_background.png" class="background" -->

-### The Real Process
+### The Reality...

-1. Researcher builds an awesome model
+1. Researcher builds model that works on their machine
 2. Programmer TODO
 3. TODO
 4. Deployment is delayed